Pickett-Hamilton fort: Extant examples

 The forts were prone to flooding and they were not sufficiently strong to bear the weight of the heavy aircraft developed during the war.
 Consequently, many forts were moved to the periphery of airfields and are not in their original location.
 More recently, some forts have been moved as airfields have been developed for modern aircraft.
 Records show that there were 335 installations.
 Forty-eight examples of this type remain extant.

 A number of forts are displayed at Museums: Tangmere Military Aviation Museum, Lashenden Air Warfare Museum, D-Day Museum, Southsea (moved from its original location) and an inner part only at the Imperial War Museum Duxford.

 Because they retract into the ground inconspicuously, many examples have been lost and rediscovered many years later.

 The management of Kent International Airport (formerly RAF Manston) donated a Pickett-Hamilton fort to Lashenden Air Warfare Museum.
 Most of the surviving forts are flooded but the fort at Manston was dry and in superb condition.
 The fort was excavated and restored to working order by museum members over a period of 18 months.
 Although the fort was originally intended to be buried on an airfield there was concern that putting it in the ground might, over time, degrade the concrete.
 Therefore, the fort has been placed at ground level and surrounded with a cone of earth and sandbags.
 The lifting mechanism is in working order and can be activated by visitors putting a coin into a slot.
 This is the only fully restored Pickett-Hamilton fort.

+There is a reconditioned fort now displayed in the Linear Park at Kings Hill in Kent situated on the original West Malling Airfield.

+A fort was dug up from the former RAF Burtonwood airfield after the M62 motorway was built over the length of the main runway in 1973.
+It now stands in residential parkland named 'Airlift Hill' to the south of the original site.